jpitts/eth-community-discussions/proposals_to_merge_eth1_and_eth2_early.md

 ## General context

-This is buolding up in the greater context of three major discussions.
+The emergence of consensus on an early merge is happening within the greater context of three major discussions: changes to Eth2 Roadmap emerging in Fall 2020, objections to EIP-1559, and environmental concerns about NFTs on Eth1.

-### Eth Roadmap changes
+### Eth2 Roadmap changes

 [A rollup-centric ethereum roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698) - EthMagicians post by Vitalik Buterin